transformerlab/transformerlab-docs/docs/generate/scratch.md

 # Generate Data from Scratch

-This page explains how to generate data from just concepts of a dataset using TransformerLab.
+This page explains how to generate data from just concepts of a dataset using Transformer Lab.
 Follow the steps below and refer to the screenshots as placeholders until you add your images.

 ## Step 1: Download the Generate From Scratch Plugin